My Digital Photography of

 Click on any photo to see a larger view!

 Bumblebees and carpenter bees are one of my favorite insects to photograph.
-Most people (including me up until recently) do not realize the difference between carpenter bees and bumblebees.
+Many people do not realize the difference between carpenter bees and bumblebees.
 It is easy to tell if you just look at their abdomens---the carpenter bee has a naked black abdomen and the bumblebee has strips of yellow fuzz.
 However, they are both especially difficult to photograph because they move from flower to flower so quickly.
 By the time I focus the lens and frame the image, the bee has moved on to the next flower.
 My favorites are the bees captured in mid-air.

 Bumblebee inside columbine flower 5-26-07